usualoma/mt-plugin-ImageTemplate/README.md

 # ImageTemplate

 This is a plugin for the Movable Type.
-This plugin enables you to convert movie before uploading by ffmpeg.
+This plugin enables you to generate image form MTML template.

 ## Screenshot